The Edge of the World

 Intertwined with Alex's story are the stories of three people from different times and places whose lives affect him in surprising ways:

-• A nineteen-year-old student named Dro who flies from the South American country of Legado to Boston in 1985 and immediately walks onto the campus of MIT expecting instant admission.
+- A nineteen-year-old student named Dro who flies from the South American country of Legado to Boston in 1985 and walks onto the campus of MIT expecting immediate admission.
 Dro's skills at mastering complex, ever-changing differential equations intrigues the associate admissions director.
 However, the person he intrigues the most is the celebrated US ambassador from his country, and his relationship with her will define his life.

 How the stories of these four people merge is the central mystery of this arresting work of imagination.
 THE EDGE OF THE WORLD is a story that will sweep you up in its magic, enrich you with its wisdom, and compel you with its deep humanity.